Back

 Technical co-founder and CTO: what’s the difference

 Every startup business is unique in terms of the job titles and what employees really do there.
 Especially at the start, it’s hard to divide the fields of responsibility.
-But in most IT companies there is either a technical co-founder, or a CTO.
+But in most IT companies, there is either a technical co-founder or a CTO.
 Let’s find out who does what and whom to hire.

 The technical + non-technical founder duo works well because:

 1. The first one is an expert in mobile or web development frameworks and methodologies.
-Technical co-founders understand how long it takes to develop an IT product, which team composition you need and how much the development costs.
+Technical co-founders understand how long it takes to develop an IT product, which team composition you need, and how much the development costs.

 Why is it better to find a technical co-founder?

 There are at least 3 reasons to find a technical co-founder.
-With them you’ll:
+With them, you’ll:

-Have higher chances to find investors
+Have higher chances of finding investors

 Focus on your strengths

 We all have the same 24 hours in a day.
 Even if you’re a time-management guru, it’s still hard to do everything solo: you need to delegate and share responsibilities.
-Code a product, set up a team, talk with investors, promote the product — and that’s just a tiny part of what a startup business owner must do.
+Code a product, set up a development team, talk with investors, promote the product — and that’s just a tiny part of what a startup business owner must do.
 To have it all done at the top level, you need to focus on your strengths instead of developing weaknesses and expanding effort x10.

 Have access to expertise